TheGreatMcPain/python-media-scripts/README.md

 subtitles file, re-encode the video, while embedding forced subtitles, via `Vapoursynth/x264`, and finally mux a new mkv via `mkvmerge`.

+## Generate Combined MKV

+The `generate-combined-mkv` folder has a script that combines a set of mkvs into one big mkv.

+It was made for extras from BluRays that decide to put deleted scenes into seperate files.

+It simply appends a set of mkv files into one mkv via mkvmerge.

+Along with that it also asks the user for custom chapter names for each mkv file.

 #### Usage for these scripts are in their respective folders.